In California, workplace bullying is repeated, degrading mistreatment at work. Examples of bullying include:

 - If the conduct was humiliating or threatening.8

 Victims of harassment have the right to file complaints with the California Civil Rights Department (the “CRD”) and, in many cases, to file a lawsuit in response to the bullying and harassment.
 They can sue the person who harasses them.
-They can also sue their employer if the harassment is committed by a supervisor or if the employer handles the unlawful harassment negligently.10
+They can also sue their employer if a supervisor commits the harassment or if the employer negligently fails to address the unlawful harassment.
+10

 Even though workplace bullying is not against the law in California, employees who are the victims of bullying at work DO have options.
 An experienced California labor and employment attorney can help you determine whether the abuse you are experiencing violates California employment law.
 Sometimes, the problem can be solved by going to Human Resources.
 Other times, legal action is necessary.

 For example, the bullying you are experiencing may actually meet the legal definition of harassment.
-California harassment law is broader than many people realize and encompasses abusive behavior not just on the basis of categories like race and sex–but also on the basis of less well-known protected traits like a medical condition, military status, age, and gender expression.
+California harassment law is broader than many people realize and encompasses abusive behavior not just based on categories like race and sex–but also based on less well-known protected traits like a medical condition, military status, age, and gender expression.

-If your complaints about bullying lead to your job loss, you may have rights under California “wrongful termination” or FEHA retaliation laws.
+If your complaints about bullying result in your job loss, you may have rights under California’s “wrongful termination” or FEHA retaliation laws.
 If the bullying you experience includes wage/hour or overtime violations, you have legal rights regarding those as well.

-Finally, speaking with an attorney can be helpful even if the workplace bullying you experience does not activate any specific legal rights given to California employees.
+Finally, speaking with an attorney can be helpful even if the workplace bullying you experience does not trigger any specific legal rights for California employees.
 Sometimes, the knowledge that you are exploring your legal options is all an employer needs to start paying attention to workplace bullying and its terrible effect on employee morale (as well as potentially on their bottom line).

 Additional Resources